Whether you want to go dairy-free for the animals or environment, our beginners guide is for you!

 Vitamin D

-Milk is one of those few foods that often has vitamin D is added to it in the US.
 Notice the emphasis on added!
 If milk was not vitamin D fortified, it probably wouldn’t be a notable source of vitamin D.

 - RDA For Vitamin D: 600 IU (international units) of Vitamin D per day for adults aged 19-50 years old(12).

 - Why Do We Need It?
-Vitamin D has many functions in the body including aiding in the absorption of calcium, maintaining bones, and in immune health.
+Vitamin D has many functions in the body- including aiding in the absorption of calcium, maintaining bones, and in immune health.

 Vitamin D deficiency is one of the more common nutrient deficiencies in the US. - How Can I Get it Without Dairy?
 Many of us don’t need milk to get enough vitamin D. In fact, you would need several cups of milk per day to it meet the vitamin D RDA for adults!